Ex-NFL lineman Barry Bennett, wife found dead in Minnesota home; son sought by police

 Bennett and his wife Carol, both 63, were found by a friend who performed a welfare check after phoning Todd County Sheriff's Office to report that they had not responded to texts or phone calls since Tuesday.

 Authorities said both died under “suspicious circumstances” at their home in Long Prairie, a town of about 3,500 about 30 miles east of Alexandria.

-Additional details about the deaths were not immediately available.
+The sheriff's office in a statement Friday that they are "awaiting word" on the cause and manner of the deaths.

 MINNESOTA MAN WHOSE WIFE DIED AFTER METH-FUELED 'DEATH PARTY' SENTENCED

-Todd County Sheriff Todd Och said that a 22-year-old man is being sought in connection with the case.

-The suspect was identified by The Pioneer Press as Dylan John Bennett, the couple’s son, who was living with them at the time.
+A 22-year-old man is being sought in connection with the case.
+He was identified as Dylan John Bennett, the couple son, who was sitting with them at the time.

 He is believed to be driving a blue 2018 Hyundai Santa Fe with a Minnesota license plate BCK-487.
+Police said Friday that the vehicle had been located outside of Minnesota.
+The exact location was not immediately disclosed.

-Och said in a statement that there is no immediate threat to public safety.
+Authorities said in a statement that there is no immediate threat to public safety.

-The Todd County Sheriff's Office did not immediately respond on Friday to a Fox News request for additional information or comments.

 NFL LEGEND JOHN ELWAY OPENS UP ABOUT DEBILITATING CONDITION: 'I COULDN'T PICK UP A FOOTBALL'